 Now Showing in Our Schoolroom Gallery

-Now Showing in Our Upstairs Gallery
+Now Showing in our Thomas Nast Gallery

 Columbia: Thomas Nast Illustrates the Moral Conscience of the United States

 Columbia, the allegorical figure of the United States of America, was a powerful image that Thomas Nast (1840-1902) used in his political cartoons published in Harper’s Weekly.
 Columbia represented the ideals of democracy, equality, and moral justice in the United States.
 She was interpreted as a protector of the country and its national ideals.

 Nast created political cartoons featuring Columbia more than 120 times for Harper’s Weekly from the early 1860s through the mid-1880s.
 Though the figure of Columbia existed before Nast began to draw her, he popularized the symbol just as he did with the Democratic Donkey, the Republican Elephant, Uncle Sam, and Santa Claus.

 As the images on display demonstrate, Nast depicted Columbia as the champion of the American Ideal or as a figure injured by an assault on the nation’s moral ideologies.
 Nast never depicted Columbia as silly or as part of a joke as he would sometimes illustrate Uncle Sam.
 While Uncle Sam also symbolized the United States, he represented the everyman with all his attendant strengths and faults.
 Columbia, however, was the protector of the nation’s ideals and not a figure ever to be taken lightly.